 3.1 Space segment

 The space segment comprises the Galileo satellites, which function as “celestial” reference points, emitting precisely time-encoded navigation signals from space.
-The operational constellation of 27 satellites (plus three spare satellites) operates in 14-hour orbits with a semi-major axis of about 30 000 km.
-The satellites are placed in three orbital planes inclined 56° relative to the Equator.
-There are ten satellites per plane.
+The operational constellation of 24 satellites (plus six active spare satellites) operates in 14-hour orbits with a semi-major axis of about 30 000 km.
+Three equally spaced orbital planes are used, each plane containing ten satellites (including two spares), and which are inclined 56° relative to the Equator.

 3.2 Ground segment

-The Galileo ground segment controls the entire Galileo constellation, monitoringof satellite health and up-loadingdata for subsequent broadcast to users.
-The key elements of this data, clock synchronization and orbit ephemeris, will be calculated from measurements made by a worldwide network of stations.
+The Galileo ground segment controls the entire Galileo constellation, monitors each satellite’s health status and up-loads data to each satellite for subsequent dissemination as the navigation message transmitted to user receivers.
+The key parameters of this navigation message, clock synchronization and orbit ephemeris, are calculated based on measurements performed by a worldwide network of stations.
+The telemetry, tracking and command functions utilise the space operations allocations just above 2 GHz.

-The ground segment provides the following functions:
+The ground segment comprises the following functions:

 − constellation management and satellite control;

-− navigation and integrity processing and control;
+− navigation and system health data processing and control;

-− spacecraft housekeeping and performance monitoring (TTC);
+− spacecraft housekeeping and performance monitoring (Telemetry, Telecommand and Ranging);

-− mission data uplinks.
+− uplink of mission data in the 5 000-5 010 MHz RNSS band.

 3.3 User segment

-The user segment is the collection of all user sets and their support equipment.
-The user set typically consists of an antenna, Galileo receiver/processor, computer and input/output devices.
-It acquires and tracks the navigation signal from all satellites in view, converts them to pseudo-ranges and pseudo-range rates, and solves for three-dimensional position, velocity, and system time.
+The user segment comprises all user terminals and their associated support equipment.
+The Galileo user terminal typically consists of an antenna, receiver, processor, and input/output devices, as appropriate.
+It acquires and tracks navigation signals from all Galileo satellites in view, calculates pseudo-ranges and pseudo-range rates, and provides instantaneous three-dimensional position, velocity, and system time.

 4 Galileo signal structure

-The following provides a brief description of the Galileo signals available for use in navigation and timing applications.
+The following provides a description of Galileo signals for positioning, navigation and timing (PNT) applications.

 4.1 Galileo E1 signal